Page header

 CHAPTER EIGHT:

-Conclusion: Fix your car allowance now
+Conclusion: Calculate your optimal car allowance now

 You have a responsibility to protect each employee’s income from the costs of using a personal vehicle for work.